radian-software/straight.el/README.md

   repository has already been cloned, and that `default-directory` has been set to that local repository.
 This is used for recipe lookup during the course of `straight-use-package`.

+  If the returned recipe is a backquoted list, it will be evaluated during `straight--convert-recipe`.
+This is useful for specifying dynamic elements within the recipe such as system-specific build commands.
+For example, if `straight-recipes-NAME-retrieve`
+  returns:

+        '`( package :type git :repo "host/repo"
+            :build ,(pcase system-type
+                      (`berkeley-unix '("gmake"))
+                      (_ '("make")))
+            :files (:defaults))

+  The recipe is converted to:

+        (package :type git :repo "host/repo"
+                 :build ("make")
+                 :files (:defaults))

+  on a `gnu/linux` system, and:

+        (package :type git :repo "host/repo"
+                 :build ("gmake")
+                 :files (:defaults))

+  on a `berkely-unix` system.

+  The recipe could be read from a file in the recipe repository as well.
+In this case, the quote is *not* included in the recipe, as `straight-recipes-NAME-retrieve` would make use of `read`, which will return the literal Lisp object.
+For example, considering the following retrieval function:

+        (defun straight-recipes-example-retrieve (name)
+          (with-temp-buffer
+            (insert-file-literally "./recipes/example.recipe")
+            (read (buffer-string))))

+  The recipe from above could be stored in the file, `example.recipe`, as:

+        `( package :type git :repo "host/repo"
+           :build ,(pcase system-type
+                     (`berkeley-unix '("gmake"))
+                     (_ '("make")))
+           :files (:defaults))

 * Define a function `straight-recipes-NAME-list`, which takes no arguments and returns a list of strings representing packages for which recipes are available.
 It is permissible to return some